serokell/blog-posts/TON Contest/article.md

 Because of the above, the only justification for the existence of Fift seems to be its role as a host language for Fift Assemebler.
 “But wouldn’t it be a better idea to embed the TVM Aseembler into some other language, instead of inventing a new one for this sole purpose?” – you might wonder.
-Well, we are glad you asked!
+Well, we're glad you asked!

 ### TVM Haskell EDSL

-We also decided to implement a multisignature wallet, but we thought that writing another Func contract would be not that interesting, so we added a twist to it.
-We created our own assembler language for TVM.
-Just as Fift Assembler, our new language was embedded into another language, however unlike Fift Assembler we chose Haskell as the host.
-This gave us access to all the power of Haskell’s static types, and we are firm believers into static typing, especially when working with smart-contracts – an area where the cost of a small mistake can be very high.
+We also decided to implement a multisignature wallet, but we thought that writing another Func contract would be not that interesting, so we added a twist: our own assembler language for TVM.
+Just as Fift Assembler, our new language was embedded into another language but we chose Haskell as the host.
+This gave us access to all the power of Haskell’s static types, and we are firm believers of static typing, especially when working with smart-contracts – an area where the cost of a small mistake can be very high.

-To give you an idea of what TVM assembler embedded into Haskell feels like, we have reimplemented the standard wallet contract in it.
+To give you an idea of what TVM assembler embedded into Haskell feels like, we have reimplemented a standard wallet contract in it.
 Before you take a look at the code, here are a couple of important things to keep in mind:

-* This contract constist of a single function, but you can have many of them.
+* This contract consists of a single function, but you can have many of them.
-  When you define a new function in the host language (that is Haskell), our eDSL allows you to choose whether you want it to be translated into a seaprate routine in TVM or inlined at the place of the call.
+  When you define a new function in the host language (that is Haskell), our eDSL allows you to choose whether you want it to be translated into a separate routine in TVM or inlined at the place of the call.
 * Just like in Haskell, functions have their types specified and these are checked during compilation.
-In our eDSL the input type of a function is the type of the stack that it expects, and the output type is the type of the stack that its invocation will result in.
+In our eDSL, the input type of a function is the type of the stack that it expects, and the output type is the type of the stack that its invocation will result in.
-* There are `stacktype` annotations here in there in the code.
+* There are `stacktype` annotations here and there in the code.
 In the original wallet contract these were just comments, but in our eDSL they are actually part of the code and are checked at _compile time_.
 These can serve as documentation and as assertions that can help the developer find an issue in case they make